 The Ultimate Lighting Kit for Wedding Photographers

 Well, that's obviously an opinion more than a factual statement.
-But I think you'd be hard-pressed to find a better collection of gear to photograph weddings with.
+But I think you'd be hard-pressed to find a better collection of gear to photograph weddings and portraits with.
 Read on to find out why I feel this way.
 This isn't a comprehensive, detailed review of Godox products, but rather is just a general overview of the line and why it works well for what we do.

 Also of note, some Godox equipment is rebranded and sold under other names (the most popular being Adorama's Flashpoint brand), so these same observations apply.